zulip/zulip/docs/overview/gsoc-ideas.md

 code contributions from [over 500 people](https://zulipchat.com/team)
 from all around the world.
-Thousands of people use Zulip every single day, and your work on Zulip will have impact on the daily experiences of a huge and rapidly growing number of people.
+Thousands of people use Zulip every single day, and your work on Zulip will have impact on the daily experiences of a large and rapidly growing number of people.

 [oss-release]: https://blogs.dropbox.com/tech/2015/09/open-sourcing-zulip-a-dropbox-hack-week-project/

-As an organization, we value high-quality mentorship and making sure our product quality is extremely high -- you can expect to learn a lot from disciplined code reviews by highly experienced engineers.
-Since Zulip is a team chat product, your GSoC experience with the Zulip project will be highly interactive, with a real focus on teaching you the concepts and reasoning behind how Zulip is engineered and how to make it better.
+As an organization, we value high-quality, responsive mentorship and making sure our product quality is extremely high -- you can expect to experience disciplined code reviews by highly experienced engineers.
+Since Zulip is a team chat product, your GSoD experience with the Zulip project will be highly interactive.

-As part of that commitment, Zulip has over 130,000 words of [documentation for developers](../index.html#welcome-to-the-zulip-documentation), much of it designed to explain not just how Zulip works, but why Zulip works the way that it does.
+As part of that commitment, Zulip has over 150,000 words of [documentation for developers](../index.html#welcome-to-the-zulip-documentation), much of it designed to explain not just how Zulip works, but why Zulip works the way that it does.

+### Our history with Google Open Source Programs

+Zulip has been a GSoC mentoring organization since 2016, and we aim for 10-20 GSoC students each summer.
+We have some of the highest standards of any GSoC organization; successful applications generally have dozens of commits integrated into Zulip or other open source projects by the time we review their application.
+See [our contributing guide](../overview/contributing.md) for details on getting involved with GSoC.

 Zulip participated in GSoC 2016 and mentored three successful students officially (plus 4 more who did their proposed projects unofficially).
-We had 14 (+3) students in 2017 and we had 10 (+3) students in 2018.
+We had 14 (+3) students in 2017, 10 (+3) students in 2018, and 17 (+1)
+in 2019.
 We've also mentored five Outreachy interns and hundreds of Google Code-In participants (several of who are major contributors to the project today).

 ### Expectations for GSoC students